1) What is the legal framework governing bribery in Italy?

-Private bribery is subject to Italian legislation when: (i) at least a segment of the prohibited conduct takes place in Italy; or, (ii) if the criminal offence is committed abroad by an Italian citizen, in the presence of certain circumstances (for example, at the request of the Italian Minister of Justice).
+Private bribery is subject to Italian legislation when: (i) at least a segment of the prohibited conduct takes place in Italy; or (ii) if the criminal offense is committed abroad by an Italian citizen, in the presence of certain circumstances (for example, at the request of the Italian Minister of Justice).

-Private individuals and public officials can be prosecuted for bribery offences under Italian law.
+Private individuals and public officials can be prosecuted for bribery offenses under Italian law.

-In particular, the involvement of the holding company for acts committed within the subsidiary pursuant to the 231 Decree was recognized in cases when the holding company had an interest in/obtained an advantage from the behaviors of the managers/employees of the subsidiary and one or more of its chief executive officers/employees aided or abetted in the criminal offence.
+In particular, the involvement of the holding company for acts committed within the subsidiary pursuant to the 231 Decree was recognized in cases when the holding company had an interest in/obtained an advantage from the behaviors of the managers/ employees of the subsidiary and one or more of its chief executive /p>officers/employees aided or abetted in the criminal offense.
 In any case, this is not to be assumed and will depend on the circumstances of each case.

-Political contributions by companies may be sanctioned by means of a specific criminal offence in case of breach of the specific requirements and limitations provided by the law.
+Political contributions by companies may be sanctioned by means of a specific criminal offense in case of breach of the specific requirements and limitations provided by the law.

-However, a political or charitable contribution could be regarded as a bribe if unduly offered, given or received with the intention of inducing a public official to perform his/her own public duty or for the improper performance of his/her public function or activity, or as a reward for having done so.
+However, a political or charitable contribution could be regarded as a bribe if unduly offered, given or received with the intention of inducing a public official to perform their own public duty or for the improper performance of their public function or activity, or as a reward for having done so.

 Hospitality/promotional expenditures are not expressly mentioned by the ICC and therefore the payment for gifts, travel expenses, meals or entertainment (or the offer/promise thereof) for the benefit of public officials is not specifically prohibited.

-There are no statutory defenses specifically provided for bribery offences committed by individuals.
+There are no statutory defenses specifically provided for bribery offenses committed by individuals.

-In addition, a defendant may of course argue that the offence is not made out, for example, because the alleged bribed person was not a public official, or the advantage granted to the public official did not influence his/her behavior.
+In addition, a defendant may of course argue that the offense is not made out, for example, because the alleged bribed person was not a public official, or the advantage granted to the public official did not influence their behavior.

-It is a defense for a company charged with the offence of bribery committed by a manager/employee under the 231 Decree to prove that:
+It is a defense for a company charged with the offense of bribery committed by a manager/employee under the 231 Decree to prove that:

-i. the management adopted and effectively implemented a specific compliance program (i.e. a Model of Organization, Management and Control, “231 Model”) suitable to prevent the commission of criminal offences equal to those actually committed;
+- the management adopted and effectively implemented a specific compliance program (ie a Model of Organization, Management and Control, "231 Model") suitable to prevent the commission of criminal offenses equal to those actually committed;

 Investigations into allegations of bribery and corruption are carried out by the Public Prosecutor's Office, assisted by the police.